Fody/Home/pages/write-an-addin.md

 # Write an Addin

-This page uses the a sample addin called BasicFodyAddin as to describe building an addin.
+This page uses the a sample addin called BasicFodyAddin to describe building an addin.

  * [NuGet Package](https://www.nuget.org/packages/BasicFodyAddin.Fody/)
  * [Source](/BasicFodyAddin/)